ninsuhnrey/mac-autocorrect/README.md

   own in settings ("Additional abbreviations").
 - If the Text Replacements database can't be read (very old macOS, or none defined yet), the feature quietly does nothing — everything else still works.
+- System-wide double-space timing, sentence detection, and capitalization are reimplemented to match macOS behavior as closely as markdown allows; version history lives in CHANGELOG.md.